Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Setting

-Rather than immediately discussing identified models, we start with larger models (labeled \textit{saturated}) that allow the missingness of the two variables to be caused by variables in the main model and their unobserved causes, and to be causally related, while respecting temporal order.
-(We put aside situations where the missingness has causes that are downstream of the variables in the main model, which deserve separate attention.)
-Starting with large models helps make explicit what structures are assumed away in the more restrictive models that obtain identification.
+Rather than immediately discussing identified models, we start with a large missingness generation model, as that will help make explicit what structures are assumed away in the more restrictive models that obtain identification.
+Our starting model is semi-saturated in the sense that it (i) allows the missingness of $M$ and $Y$ to be caused by variables in the main model and their unobserved causes, and to be causally related, while respecting temporal order; but (ii) excludes missingness causes that are on any causal path depicted by a single arrow in the main model, e.g., variables implicit in the $A\to M$ (or any other) arrow.
+Such missingness causes deserve separate attention.

-Figure~\ref{fig:semi-saturated} presents the saturated models for the four temporal orders.
-The top panel shows the models in what we call \textit{full form}, which conditions on $X$ and uses a left-to-right portrayal of temporal order.
-The bottom panel shows them in \textit{reduced form}, conditional on all the fully observed variables ($X,A$) and without the left-to-right format (a common representation in the theoretical literature on graphical missingness models).
-We label these models A-0, B-0, C-0 and D-0, with the letter differentiating the settings and 0 indicating these models are our starting points.
+Fig.~\ref{fig:saturated} presents this starting model for each of the four temporal orders.
+The top panel shows the models in what we call \textit{full form}, conditioning on $X$ and using a left-to-right portrayal of temporal order.
+The bottom panel shows them in \textit{reduced form}, conditioning on all the fully observed variables ($X,A$) and without the left-to-right format (a common representation in the theoretical literature on graphical missingness models).
+We label these models A-0, B-0, C-0, D-0, with the letter differentiating the settings and 0 indicating these models are our starting points.

-There are connections among these models: If we put temporal orders aside, C-0 is a submodel of both B-0 and D-0.
-Also, if we remove the $\Rm\to Y$ path from A-0, it becomes a submodel of B-0.
+There are connections among these models: If we put temporal orders aside, C-0 is a submodel of B-0 and D-0.
+If we remove the $R_M\to Y$ path from A-0, it becomes a submodel of B-0.